OpenACalendar/OpenACalendar-Web-Core/vagrant/readme.md

     php /vagrant/core/cli/createUser.php USERNAME EMAIL PASSWORD sysadmin
     php /vagrant/core/cli/createSite.php test1 EMAIL

+(Replace the placeholders USERNAME, EMAIL and PASSWORD with your own data.)

 ### Single Site Mode

 The Single Site Mode app is then available at http://localhost:8082

 ### Multi Site Mode

-If you also want to use Multi Site mode, then on the host machine you need to edit you hosts file.
+If you also want to use Multi Site mode, then on the host machine you need to edit your hosts file.

     127.0.0.1    openadevcalendar.co.uk
     127.0.0.1    test1.openadevcalendar.co.uk